-Common Betrayal Trauma Symptoms: Why You Feel Disoriented
+Common Signs of Betrayal Trauma: Why You Feel Disoriented

-If you feel anxious or disoriented after discovering betrayal, you may be experiencing betrayal trauma symptoms.
-These reactions are common trauma responses and do not mean you are overreacting.
+If you feel anxious or disoriented after discovering betrayal, you may be noticing signs of betrayal trauma.
+These reactions can be your mind and body trying to make sense of what happened, and they do not mean you are overreacting.

 When trust is broken by someone you relied on for safety, the impact reaches deeper than hurt feelings.
 It can disrupt your sense of stability, your confidence in your own judgment, and your ability to feel grounded in reality.
 Betrayal trauma is a specific type of emotional distress that occurs when a person you rely on for fundamental safety violates a core boundary of trust.